upcmd/updocs-content/logs/c0099_vvvvv.md

     dvar> student_info:
     "my name is:Grace and I am in MLC"

+    -
+    my name is:Grace and I am in MLC
     [local] dvar expanded result:
     {
       "student_info": "my name is:Grace and I am in MLC"